jtyard/QP.jl/README.md

   - normal $\Rightarrow$ invertible.
   -  The maximal orders and normal ideals of $B$ form the **Brandt groupoid**.
 - An **integral ideal** of $B$ is a normal $R$-ideal $I$ with $I \subset O_\ell(I) \cap O_r(I)$.
-- An **Eichler order** is the intersection of two maximal orders.
-By the above definitions, integral ideals are Eichler.
 - A **maximal left ideal** $I$ of $B$ is a maximal left ideal of $O_\ell(I)$.
 - Each integral ideal $I$ of $B$ can be factored into a **proper product** $I = M_1 M_2 \cdots M_n$ of maximal left ideals $M_i$ of $B$ with $O_r(M_i) = O_\ell(M_{i+1})$ for $1 \leq i < n$, where $n$ is the length of $O_\ell(I)/I$.